 One of the most pressing topics for data administrators is “what can I do with my real-time production data?”.
-With the advent of science pads and more to digitization in the oilfield, streaming data has become one of the most valuable assets.
+With the advent of science pads and a move to digitization in the oilfield, streaming data has become one of the most valuable assets.
 But it can take some practice and getting used to.

 I enjoyed tinkering around with the Petro.ai platform and while we have simulated wells: it’s much more fun to have some real data.
 Ruths.ai doesn’t own any wells but when the office got cold brew, I saw the opportunity.